Dean: David Dynak

 All undergraduate degrees offered through the College of Arts & Media comprise 120 semester hours.
-Students must choose a major to graduate.
+Students must choose a major in order to graduate.
 Minors are optional.

 Some majors require students to select a degree plan (BA, BS or BFA) and/or an emphasis (see above links).
-More information about specific majors and emphases is also available on the CAM Web site, under “departments.”
+More about specific majors and emphases are also available on the CAM Web site, under “departments.”

-Students may choose to pursue a double degree, double major, double emphases or minor.
-Each of these options may require more than 120 semester hours to graduate.
+Students may choose to pursue a double degree, double major, double emphasis or minor.
+Each of these options may require in the more than 120 semester hours to graduate.
 Please consult a CAM advisor for additional information.

 Departments in the college have developed a variety of minors.
 A minimum of 12 semester hours in residence is required for each.
 Please click the above links for specific minor requirements.